norc-heal/heal-data-pkg-guide/docs/terms/studylevel/resource.md

 The resource tracker is an inventory and annotated list of all data and supporting/non-data files for the study.

 ## Study-Level Metadata
 Each row of the resource tracker corresponds to one data or non-data resource.
 Information in the tracker about each resource includes file path, description, access restrictions, format and corresponding software, and dependencies.
-The resource tracker is where you will also list and annotate any associated results trackers documenting multi-result files.
+The resource tracker is where you will also list and annotate any associated results trackers documenting publications.

 See [LINK: Resource Tracker: Associated Files/Dependencies] for more information on how you should document your dependencies, depending on the type and amount of data you are sharing.